CCeph/cv-builder-react/README.md

     -Keep filling out the details.
 3. Ensure CV updates live on user input.
 4. Add a download button to download as PDF.
+5. Instead of static fields under each formSection, allow the user to add as many sub-sections as they like.